benlansdell/ethome/docs/how-to.md

 ### 1d Loading video data

 The (optional) `video` keyword is used to provide the path(s) to the corresponding video(s) that were tracked.
-If available, this will be used by some of the visualization functions.
+If available, this is used by some of the visualization functions.

 ### 1e Scaling pose data